AndriyGonda/ising/README.md

 # ising
-Ising Model 2D for paramagnetic and feromagnetic
+Ising Model 2D for paramagnetic and feromagnetic.
 For visualization used Open Visualization Tool and Gnuplot